 Secondly, electric cars are cool!
 They are silent and don't create noxious fumes.
 And you can drive for several hundred kilometres before you need to charge.
-Not that charging is a major problem in Norway – we have more than 16,000 charging stations, including 3,300 fast chargers, all over the country.
-So no need for 'range anxiety'!
+Not that charging is a major problem in Norway – we have almost 17,000 charging stations and counting, including 3,300 rapid chargers, all over the country.
+Say goodbye to range anxiety!

-The easiest way to find a charging point is on ladestasjoner.no's map.
-To make sure you have access to the charging stations, it's important to register with the major providers in advance.
+The easiest way to find a charging point is by checking ladestasjoner.no's map.
+To make sure you have access to charging stations, it's important to register with the major providers in advance.
 Norway has about ten of them.

-“Even in the northernmost parts of Northern Norway – an area with huge distances, more reindeer than people, and really low temperatures in the winter – you can easily get around with an EV,” claims Christina Bu.
+“Even in the northernmost parts of Northern Norway – an area with huge distances, more reindeer than people, and really low temperatures in the winter – you can get around easily in an EV,” says Christina Bu.

 According to her, about 40 new electric car models were launched in Norway in 2021.
 “That's more than all the new petrol, diesel, and plug-in hybrid models combined!”

-If you want to go on a road trip through the country, you can easily rent an electric car from most rental companies.
-In Geiranger and Flåm, eMobility has even set up a rental service for a car/scooter hybrid with two seats and open sides.
+If you want to take a road trip through the country, you can easily rent an electric car from most rental companies.
+In Geiranger and Flåm, eMobility has even set up a rental service for a scooter-car (a small four-wheeler) with two seats and open sides.
 Perfect for sightseeing!